TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 ### Introduction

-Node is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser, this means that you can code the server side of your application in JavaScript.
+Node.js is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser.
+We will need this for some exercises in the upcoming lessons.
 To get started, there are some required tools we need before we can install Node on your system.

 We're going to install it using `nvm` (Node Version Manager), because it makes it easy to change Node versions and upgrade Node.
 There is another tool called `npm` (Node Package Manager) that you will use later to install the various libraries and tools used in JavaScript environments.
 It can be easy to confuse these two so read carefully!